0x00wolf/hkrsAI/README.md

 ### Context Management Commands

-**The program's context management commands are designed specifically to enable integrating ChatGPT into my workflow - programming and pentesting.
-Code extraction, code insertion, directory traversal, porting code to my IDE from GPT & vice versa.**
+The program's context management commands are designed specifically to enable integrating ChatGPT into the workflow of programmers and pentesters.

 ---
 **command: >stop**